5+ yrs. professional

 Productivity is a modest topic for discussion and I find it enjoyable because you see others perspectives on engineering concerns, assumptions, testing needs, Blue-Green workflows, Red-team and Green-team development, and of course GTD methods when you’re with new colleagues and their perspectives.

-Regarding task and time management
+Projects and time management

-My workflow centers on the README.md, software usage patterns and documentation, Sphinx, Oxygen, and Pandoc documentation, literate programming, org-mode, and Emacs.
+, software usage patterns and documentation, Sphinx, Oxygen, and Pandoc documentation, literate programming, org-mode, and Emacs.

 I use the zed editor, PyCharm, Emacs and vi, tmux, and the bash shell for my development environment and I focus heavily on commit messsages, gitflow, rebase/merge/squash source tree design, and I use plain text and org-mode to create and manage my TODO lists and organize information in a Pandoc compatible way.